mccajm/jabbersms/README.md

 I wrote JabberSMS because I travel frequently, and need my numbers to work regardless of where I am.
 I have US and UK VOIP numbers, meaning I can be contacted as long as I have a data connection.
 Audio gets transcoded via Kamailio and rtpengine from G711 to opus to handle packet loss, and I use a Wireguard VPN for NAT Traversal.
 This takes care of mobile phone audio.

 JabberSMS adds SMS functionality: inbound SMS are delivered to my email and my phone via XMPP (I use ejabberd as the server, although prosody would work) and an XMPP client.
-To send outbound SMS, I can reply to inbound messages directly, or send XMPP or email to <phone number>@sms.example.com, where example.com is my domain.
+To send outbound SMS, I can reply to inbound messages directly, or send XMPP or email to number@sms.example.com, where example.com is my domain.

 Jabber SMS is written in Asynchronous Python and has been tested in Python 3.8.10 on Ubuntu 22.04 LTS.
 It has a modular design, and additional interfaces can be easily added via webhooks.